sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

  $.extend(processor, eventable);
 ```

-Excellent, now our objects can add listeners and trigger events.
+Excellent, now our objects can take listeners and trigger events.

 ### Using the listeners